 The Washington Semester

-THE WASHINGTON SEMESTER program is open to Master of Public Administration (MPA), Master of International Affairs (MIA), and Master of Science in Higher Education Administration (MSEd-HEA) students.
-All students selected to participate in the Washington Semester receive Marxe Study Away Awards to cover the cost of housing at student housing residence arranged by the program.
+The Washington Semester program is open to Master of Public Administration (MPA), Master of International Affairs (MIA), and Master of Science in Higher Education Administration (MSEd-HEA) students.
+All students selected to participate in the Washington Semester receive Marxe Study Away Awards to cover the cost of housing at a student housing residence arranged by the program.

 - Gain unique insight into the public policy process through the academic coursework and an intensive internship in legislative offices on Capitol Hill, federal agencies, or nonprofit organizations.